The Sophomore

-The Sophomore is a 1929 American pre-Code comedy film directed by Leo McCarey and starring Eddie Quillan, Sally O'Neil and Jeanette Loff.
-Made during the early sound era, it was shot using the RCA Photophone sound system with a separate silent version released.
+The Sophomore is a 1929 American sound all-talking pre-Code comedy film directed by Leo McCarey and starring Eddie Quillan, Sally O'Neil, and Jeanette Loff.
+Made during the early sound era, it was shot using the RCA Photophone sound system.
+The film survives in an mute print of the alternate sound version known as an International Sound Version which was meant to be played along with Vitaphone discs.
+It is not known whether the Vitaphone type soundtrack discs to the International Sound Version are extant.

-Synopsis
+Plot

 Sophomore Joe Collins returns to college for his second year, but loses the money for his tuition in a craps game.
 To raise the money he takes a job working as a soda jerk.
 When he loses that job, he is supported financially by his co-worker Margie Callahan without his knowledge.
 Eventually, after a major college football game, he discovers the truth.